Holland Village, Singapore: History

 Holland Village started as a kampung for local residents.
 Later, terraced houses and walk-up apartments were built at Chip Bee Gardens as married quarters for the British military.
 In the 1990s, as the area around Holland Village, namely Orchard and Tanglin, became prime residential zones and Western expatriates staying in the area, Holland Village attracted retail brands to set up shops and turning the area to a shopping and dining destination.
+A mosque, Masjid Kampong Holland, was also built in 1974 but was eventually demolished for the expansion of retail outlets in the area.

 In 2011, the Holland Village MRT station, on the Circle MRT line, opened but did not bring additional traffic to the area.

 In 2019, a new shopping mall, One Holland Village, started development which closed down two carparks in the area, leading to parking woes to Holland Village.

 In June 2025, local daily newspaper, The Straits Times, reported that many shops closed in 2024 and foot traffic had dropped over the years despite the opening of the MRT station in 2011.
-It was later reported in the same month, restaurant Crystal Jade La Mian Xiao Long Bao and Wala Wala Cafe Bar planned to shutdown within the year after operating for 20 and 32 years respectively.
+It was later reported in the same month, restaurant Crystal Jade La Mian Xiao Long Bao and Wala Wala Cafe Bar planned to shut down within the year after operating for 20 and 32 years respectively.